Juan Jose Ponce v. State of Texas

 After the jury convicted Juan Jose Ponce of six counts of aggravated sexual assault, it assessed his punishment at life imprisonment on each count.
 The jury also assessed a $5,000 fine on each count except for the second count.
 On the second count, the jury assessed a fine of $10,000.
 The trial court ordered that the sentence on the second count was not to commence until the sentence on Count One was concluded.
 It also ordered that the sentence on Count Three was not to commence until the sentence on Count Two was concluded.
 The sentences on the remaining counts were to run concurrently with the sentence on Count Three.
 We affirm.

 Ponce presents us with six issues on appeal.
 In the first three of those issues, Ponce claims that his trial counsel was ineffective.
-In Ponce=s fourth issue, he asserts that the trial court erred in connection with its ruling on a jury argument objection.
+In Ponce’s fourth issue, he asserts that the trial court erred in connection with its ruling on a jury argument objection.
 Ponce makes legal and factual insufficiency arguments in his fifth and sixth issues.

+We will first address the legal and factual sufficiency issues.
 When we review a claim that the evidence is legally insufficient, we consider all of the evidence in the light most favorable to the verdict.
 We determine whether, based on that evidence and the reasonable inferences from it, any rational juror could have found the essential elements of the crime beyond a reasonable doubt.
 Jackson v.
 Virginia, 443 U.S. 307 (1979).
 When we perform a legal sufficiency review, we are not to substitute our judgment for that of the factfinder.
 Dewberry v.
 State, 4 S.W.3d 735, 740 (Tex.
 Crim.
 App.
 1999).

 When reviewing the factual sufficiency of the evidence to support a conviction, we view all the evidence in a neutral light.
 Watson v.
 State, 204 S.W.3d 404, 414 (Tex.
 Crim.
 App.
 2006).
-We determine whether the evidence supporting the conviction, although legally sufficient, is nevertheless so weak that the factfinder=s determination is clearly wrong and manifestly unjust or whether conflicting evidence so greatly outweighs the evidence supporting the conviction that the factfinder=s determination is manifestly unjust.
+We determine whether the evidence supporting the conviction, although legally sufficient, is nevertheless so weak that the factfinder’s determination is clearly wrong and manifestly unjust or whether conflicting evidence so greatly outweighs the evidence supporting the conviction that the factfinder’s determination is manifestly unjust.
 Id. at 417.
 To reverse under the second ground, we must determine, with some objective basis in the record, that the great weight and preponderance of all the evidence, though legally sufficient, contradicts the verdict.
 Id.
 We may not simply substitute our judgment for that of the factfinder.
 Johnson v.
 State, 23 S.W.3d 1, 12 (Tex.
 Crim.
 App.
 2000).
-Unless the record clearly reveals that a different result is appropriate, we must defer to the jury=s determination of the weight to be given contradictory testimonial evidence because evaluation of credibility and demeanor is often involved in the resolution of any conflicts.
+Unless the record clearly reveals that a different result is appropriate, we must defer to the jury’s determination of the weight to be given contradictory testimonial evidence because evaluation of credibility and demeanor is often involved in the resolution of any conflicts.
 Id. at 8.
-Therefore, in matters concerning the weight and credibility of the evidence, we must give due deference to the factfinder=s determinations.
+Therefore, in matters concerning the weight and credibility of the evidence, we must give due deference to the factfinder’s determinations.
 Id. at 9.
 When conducting a sufficiency review, we consider all the evidence admitted, whether properly or improperly.
 Conner v.
 State, 67 S.W.3d 192, 197 (Tex.
 Crim.
 App.
 2001).

-The State presented evidence that A.S. was seventeen years old at the time of trial.
-When A.S. was five or six years old, Ponce began living with her mother.
-A.S. and her sister, Y.S., lived with them.
+with them.
 A.S. testified that, when she was in the second or third grade, Ponce began to watch her, as well as her sister, change clothes and take showers.
-When A.S. was six or seven years old, Ponce Aripped@ her dress and tried to grab and rub her leg.
+When A.S. was six or seven years old, Ponce “ripped” her dress and tried to grab and rub her leg.
 Ponce beat her so many times that she could not remember the first time.

-When A.S. was in the third or fourth grade, Ponce called her into his and her mother=s bedroom, locked the door, started beating her, threw her onto the bed, tore off her shirt, put her hands up over her head, tried to kiss her breasts, took her pants off, all the while punching her and pulling her hair.
+When A.S. was in the third or fourth grade, Ponce called her into his and her mother’s bedroom, locked the door, started beating her, threw her onto the bed, tore off her shirt, put her hands up over her head, tried to kiss her breasts, took her pants off, all the while punching her and pulling her hair.
 He also penetrated her vagina with his penis.

-A.S. testified that, after this first instance, Ponce warned her about saying anything to anyone.
-He discussed hurting her mom, her, her sister or Akilling [her] or killing them and having [her] there the rest of [her] life, torturing [her].@
+He discussed hurting her mom, her, her sister or “killing [her] or killing them and having [her] there the rest of [her] life, torturing [her].”

 Free access — add to your briefcase to read the full text and ask questions with AI